ClouDesire/docusaurus/docs/platform.md

   open-source libraries (e.g. jclouds) and cloud SDKs to connect via API to [Public and Private cloud providers](clouds.md).
 It also handles [backup and restore](backup.md) processes.
-* **Openstack-connector**: enables the provisioning of new Openstack tenants (users and project) upon customer order placement, in prepaid and pay-as-you-go mode.
-* **vCloud-connector**: enables the provisioning of new VDC (organizations) upon customer order placement on VMware vCloud Director 9.5 infrastructure, in prepaid and pay-as-you-go mode.
 * **Monitor**: an API that exposes system and application for statistics and real-time graphs.
 Data store is based on the open-source [Prometheus monitoring](https://prometheus.io/) system.
 System metrics are collected via